sTorro/CViewGL/README.md

 * Rotate the model with the mouse.
 * Simple visualization shaders without lighting.

 I am still working on it, so new functionality will come.
+It only works on Windows now, but I will support other systems.